 The CPU consumption for this release.
-If dest is null, return the CPU consumption in an otherwise unused RelativeTime instance in the current execution context.
-If dest is not null, return the CPU consumption in dest public static javax.realtime.RelativeTime getCurrentConsumption() Equivalent to getCurrentConsumption(null).
+If dest is null, return the CPU consumption in a RelativeTime instance created in the current execution context.
+If dest is not null, return the CPU consumption in dest getCurrentConsumption getMinConsumption(RelativeTime)

+'''

+public static

+javax.realtime.RelativeTime getCurrentConsumption()

+Equivalent to getCurrentConsumption(null).

+'''